 The US Food and Drug Administration (FDA) granted breakthrough therapy designation to Dupixent for uncontrolled atopic dermatitis in 2014.

-The FDA accepted a biologics license application (BLA) for the drug in September 2016 and granted approval for the treatment of patients with moderate-to-severe atopic dermatitis in March 2017.
+The FDA accepted a biologics license application (BLA) for the drug in September 2016 and approved it for the treatment of patients with moderate-to-severe atopic dermatitis in March 2017.

-Dupixent also received a marketing authorisation for the drug in the EU to treat atopic dermatitis in adult patients in September 2017, as well as approval in Canada and Japan.
+Dupixent also received a marketing authorisation for the drug in the European Union (EU) to treat atopic dermatitis in adult patients in September 2017, as well as approval in Canada and Japan.

 In October 2018, the FDA approved the drug as an add-on maintenance therapy to treat moderate-to-severe asthma in patients aged 12 years and over with oeosinophilic phenotype or oral corticosteroid-dependent asthma.